 Images constructed in film and the broader media possess a social and political power that is used to construct the collective identities of how we perceive ourselves in relationship to those positioned as "the other”.
-Through an interdisciplinary, fractured, process I create visual narratives that investigate the ways in which the representation of race through language and visual media plays a role in how we are socialized in the United States.
+Through a multidisciplinary, fractured, process I create visual narratives that investigate the ways in which the representation of race through language and visual media plays a role in how we are socialized in the United States.
 My work casts a critical lens on the performative nature of Black womanhood as it relates to our historical placement specifically within the American tale.
-Rooted in personal narrative I look to representations in film and media to derive sources of inquiry around stereotypes (ie. Jezebel, Angry Black Woman, etc.), the black body as a perceived threat, and managing self-care/ anxiety, to name a few concepts.
-Utilizing my clothing and personal objects I create masks that are embellished with materials like broken mirror, glass, beads, paint, embroidery, nails, etc. and then engage with an unassuming public through impromptu performative gestures.
-These characters/ personae are documented in self-portraiture, iPhone selfies, and video and are then paired with cultivated language and appropriated imagery from internet sourced media to create counter-narratives that reconstruct the collective identity while furthering critical discourse, cultivating power and purpose through the reimagined/reclaimed.
+Rooted in my personal narrative I look to representations in film and media to derive sources of inquiry around stereotypes (ie. Jezebel, Angry Black Woman, etc.), the black body as a perceived threat and managing self-care/ anxiety, to name a few concepts.
+Utilizing my clothing and personal objects I create masks that are embellished with materials like broken mirrors, glass, beads, paint, embroidery, nails, etc., and then engage with an unassuming public through impromptu performative gestures.
+These characters/ personae are documented in self-portraiture, iPhone selfies, and video and are then paired with cultivated language and appropriated imagery from internet-sourced media to create counter-narratives that reconstruct the collective identity while furthering critical discourse, cultivating power and purpose through the reimagined/reclaimed.